josefs/meta-paper/paper.md

 # Introduction

-In recent years the Haskell community has developed an increasing interest in writing programs that perform well.
+In recent years the Haskell community has developed an increasing interest in writing programs which perform well.
 Libraries have been developed

+Even though GHC is a terrific optimizing compiler, by necessity it sometimes fall short of generating the code that